tomasvr/esl-uav-controller/README.md

 	- Use different versions of the code in different branches to test right away
 	- Test trimming functions for offset

-- check USB interval value
+- [Tomas] check USB interval value

 - test p values (and change resolution e.g. p-value 1)
 	- experiment with p-value higher resolution